 Most importantly, Brave Ads don’t require data collection to achieve those better metrics.
 The Brave Ads server creates a catalog of ads and targeting parameters, which is downloaded to the Brave browser on a user’s device.
 The ads are then locally and privately matched to users in the browser.
 This method of targeting doesn’t send any personal data back to Brave servers, or to third parties.
 This means users get privacy, while advertisers still get actionable insights on ad performance and ROI.

 Today, the Brave Ads audience is unique: They’re less active on traditional social media, and they use ad blockers, VPNs, and privacy browsers.
 They’re the “unreachable” audiences that traditional ad platforms are losing by the millions.
-But they’re just the vanguard—already, everyday users are switching to private alternatives like Brave, too.
+But they’re just the vanguard—already, everyday users are switching to private alternatives to Google Ads like Brave, too.
 Brave Ads give brands a chance to reach these audiences in a privacy-preserving way—and build new lines of business in a more private Web.

 Diversifying ad strategies for the privacy-first future